 allPopup appears after any partial key sequence

-This setting controls which-key in both editor and non-editor contexts.
+This setting controls which-key in all contexts: the main editor, non-editor views, and embedded editors.
 In non-editor views (graph, canvas, PDF, reading mode), the which-key popup shows global binding completions — for example, pressing <C-w> shows available window commands (h, j, k, l, v, s, etc.).

 In all mode, pressing d shows available motions and text objects, g shows g-prefixed commands, z shows fold commands, [ and ] show bracket motions, etc.